jcw515awsm/jcw515awsm/README.md

 -
 - 📚 I am studying Industrial Engineering (Undergrad) planning to pursue a Masters in Computer Science
 -
-- 👀 I’m interested in python applications to supply chain optimization for small businesses as well as persona applications
+- 👀 I’m interested in python applications to supply chain optimization for small businesses as well as personal projects
 -
-- 🌱 I’m currently learning python; I watch lots of youtube videos on all topics so email me anything you would like to talk about
+- 🌱 I’m currently learning python; I watch lots of youtube videos on all topics so email me about anything you would like to talk about
 -
 - 🥞 I’m looking to collaborate on Artifical Intelligence simulations
 -